Skip to content

 Climbing Rocks, Pushing Rope (?), Scaling Walls, and Building Human Towers

 I’ve learned much about myself through experiential education (EE) or adventure learning.
 Most of my EE take aways are personal and relevant less to a group than to my own ways of leading.
-The highly personal learning is often the case with team building events.
-Some people get little more out of it than another…
+Highly personal learning is often the case with team building events.
+Some people get little more out of it than another gripe…

 Read more